Lynn tosses 2-hit complete game, Rangers beat Rockies 3-2 - WHIZ News

-DENVER (AP) — Lance Lynn allowed two hits in the first inning on the way to his first complete game in six years, Nick Solak homered, and the Texas Rangers beat the Colorado Rockies 3-2 Friday night.
+DENVER (AP) — Lance Lynn allowed hits to the first two batters in the first inning on the way to his first complete game in six years, Nick Solak homered, and the Texas Rangers beat the Colorado Rockies 3-2 Friday night.

 Solak evened the score at 1-1 when he led off the fifth with his first homer of the season, driving the first pitch from Ryan Castellani into the right field seats.
 The homer snapped the Rangers’ four-game homerless streak, their longest since going homerless for four games Sept.
 4-7, 2015.